emilyh743/Basic-Binary-Search-Tree/README.md

   3) the left and right subtree has to be a binary search tree
   4) no duplicate nodes

-Interface: The BST will provide this collection of operations:
+The BST will provide this collection of operations:

   insert: